maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 In this post, I wanted to **contribute some of my own thoughts** in this area, and end with a section about why Sdkbin (or any solution in this space) **will have to compete head-on with NuGet.org**.

-Before we grab our pitchforks, let's start with some thoughts.
+Let's start with some thoughts on open source susainability.

+{% include toc %}

 ## Why open source sustainability matters